-Kerala: Woman allegedly gangraped and singed with cigarette, five arrested
+Kerala: Five arrested for allegedly raping woman, police say husband may be involved

 The incident took place on Thursday night near Puthukurichy beach.
 She told the police her husband took her and their five-year-old son to a friend’s house from the beach.
 The woman was allegedly forced to drink liquor and then taken to a nearby vacant plot where the men raped her.
 The accused also attacked her son when he cried.

-The survivor told Onmanorama that the accused pressed cigarette butts on her skin and that she lost consciousness when one of them slapped her.
+The woman told Onmanorama that the accused pressed cigarette butts on her skin and that she lost consciousness when one of them slapped her.
 She was reportedly allowed to leave after she promised to come back after dropping her son home.
 A group of people, passing by in a car, helped her and alerted the police.

 “Our preliminary investigation shows the husband was a party to the crime,” Thiruvananthapuram Rural Police Superintendent Ashok Kumar said.
 “He even forced his wife to not file a complaint.
 Some of the arrested have a criminal past.”